sargus-hub/sargus-hub/README.md

 This is the place where I build data pipelines and break things 🔥

 - 🔭 I'm currently working on AI-powered data solutions at Presight
-- 🌱 I'm currently learning advanced LLMs, Vector Databases, and GenAI frameworks
+- 🌱 I'm currently learning advanced LLMs, RAG, Agentic AI, MCP, Vector Databases, and GenAI frameworks
 - 💬 Ask me about anything related to Azure Databricks, PySpark, MLOps, or Data Engineering
 - 📫 How to reach me: [@sargus-hub](https://github.com/sargus-hub) or [LinkedIn](https://linkedin.com/in/sravani-devi)
 - 🌐 Read more about my projects at [my portfolio](https://sargus-hub.github.io)